dags-/Launcher/README.md

 ArdaCraft Launcher
 ================

-The ArdaCraft launcher is based on [SKCraft's](https://github.com/SKCraft/Launcher) with full credit to the SKCRaft team for developing the tools to make this launcher and modpack.
+The ArdaCraft launcher is based on [SKCraft's](https://github.com/SKCraft/Launcher) with full credit to the SKCraft team for developing the tools to make this launcher and modpack.

 ================